 If an annular tear has occurred, the MRI will most likely show it because of the increased water content in the area of the tear.
 This varied composition will show up differently than the normal fibrous tissue.

-What are the Side Effects of a Disc Tear?
+What are the Side Effects of annular Tears?

-If a spinal disc tear does occur, pain is usually either localized and concentrated in the area directly surrounding the tear or radicular in nature and affecting various areas innervated by the affected nerve root.
+If annular tears do occur, pain is usually either localized and concentrated in the area directly surrounding the annular tears or radicular in nature and affecting various areas innervated by the affected nerve root.

 Localized pain is generally a deeper pain that can become worse with certain movements that irritate or stress the affected disc.
 Radiating pain stems from irritation of the spinal nerve.
 Nerves running through the spinal canal and out of the vertebral foramen can become irritated from the inflammation surrounding the tear.
 In other cases, if the inner layer of the disc begins to leak out, it can place pressure on the nerve, causing it to become pinched.

 One of the potential complications of annular tears is leaky disc syndrome.
-This occurs when the nucleus pulposus slowly leaks out of a small crack in the annulus.
-This causes the discs to become flatter, limiting their ability to withstand compression and other strenuous forces.
+This occurs when the nucleus pulposus slowly leaks out from within the disc as a result of annular tears.
+This causes the discs to flatten, limiting their ability to withstand compression and other strenuous forces.
 The leakage can also cause inflammation to occur around the spinal nerves, leading to increased pain levels.